NewBieBR/typescript-react-native-starter/README.md

 The static bundle is built every time you target a physical device, even in Debug.
 To save time, the bundle generation [is disabled in Debug](https://facebook.github.io/react-native/docs/running-on-device)

 ### react-native-screens

 You can use react-native-screens with react-navigation in order to [improve memory consumption](https://reactnavigation.org/docs/en/community-libraries-and-navigators.html#react-native-screens)

-- Follow steps in `Usage with react-navigation (without Expo)` from [react-native-screens](https://github.com/kmagiera/react-native-screens)
+- Install and follow steps in `Usage with react-navigation (without Expo)` from [react-native-screens](https://github.com/kmagiera/react-native-screens)

 - Open `./src/index.tsx` and uncomment